jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 can be used like a buckler - offering no AP protection, but allowing a +10% bonus to Parry Skill Tests.

-False Plate (breast and back): Made for the Adventurer who wants the look of expensive plate armour but not the cost, false plate is actually hard leather with a very thin riveted sheet of metal on top of it.
+**False Plate** (breast and back): Made for the Adventurer who wants the look of expensive plate armour but not the cost, false plate is actually hard leather with a very thin riveted sheet of metal on top of it.
 To the casual observer, the clever sculpting and metallic sheen of the armour is likely to pass for the heavy and costly plate.
 Unless the armour is damaged enough that someone can see through the thin metal, it is almost indistinguishable (-25% to Perception tests) from normal plate armour.

-False Plate (suit): This is a complete suit of the cunning false plate armour, cut and fit to the wearer just as though it were real plate.
+**False Plate** (suit): This is a complete suit of the cunning false plate armour, cut and fit to the wearer just as though it were real plate.
 At a glance it will fool nearly anyone, as it has all the same rules as the false plate breast; however, it is considerably lighter and does not clank and rattle quite the same.
 Someone fighting or running in a suit of false plate reduces the penalty to onlookers’ Perception tests against discovering its secret to -10%.

-Gauntlet, Heavy: A hinged, segmented glove made of several metal plates folded to fit the wearer, a heavy gauntlet completely eliminates the ability to manipulate objects with any sort of manual dexterity but protects the hand and forearm against injury.
+**Gauntlet, Heavy**: A hinged, segmented glove made of several metal plates folded to fit the wearer, a heavy gauntlet completely eliminates the ability to manipulate objects with any sort of manual dexterity but protects the hand and forearm against injury.
 As a side note, the heavy gauntlet inflicts 1D4 bludgeoning damage if used to punch, but suffers a -10% penalty when used to attack in such a manner.

-Gauntlet, Light: Stiff leather with several sewn-in plates of metal, a light gauntlet is a common sight in most societies.
+**Gauntlet, Light**: Stiff leather with several sewn-in plates of metal, a light gauntlet is a common sight in most societies.
 It offers a degree of protection to the hand and forearm, with only a slight reduction in manual grace (-5% penalty to DEX-based activities).
 The light gauntlet is also a good standby for a falconry glove, and many falconers wear them for this reason alone.

-Gauntlet, Medium: A medium gauntlet is a leather cuff with metal finger plates sewn to a reinforced backing.
+**Gauntlet, Medium**: A medium gauntlet is a leather cuff with metal finger plates sewn to a reinforced backing.
 It protects the wearer’s hand and forearm like any other gauntlet, but tends to keep the best of both worlds in its construction.
 The penalty to DEX-based activities is raised to -10% but the medium gauntlet offers greater protection than its light counterpart.

-Gladiator Manica: Worn by gladiators this is a chainmail sleeve that covers the shoulder and arm completely, held in place by straps across the torso.
+**Gladiator Manica**: Worn by gladiators this is a chainmail sleeve that covers the shoulder and arm completely, held in place by straps across the torso.
 Typically only worn on one arm to keep the other free for weapon use.

-Plated Cloak: This is a thick wool or leather cloak that has dozens of small metal plates sewn inside the fabric.
+**Plated Cloak**: This is a thick wool or leather cloak that has dozens of small metal plates sewn inside the fabric.
 The plates make the cloak quite heavy, and the garment really only protects from attacks occurring from behind unless fully wrapped around the wearer, but it offers a considerable amount of protection.
 It takes a Combat Reaction to don the cloak (so long as the wearer has an open hand), and he cannot attack while doing so.

-Plated Coat: This heavy leather coat has a high collar and tails that drop well past the waist to just above the knee, hemmed sleeves with buckles and pockets in several places.
+**Plated Coat**: This heavy leather coat has a high collar and tails that drop well past the waist to just above the knee, hemmed sleeves with buckles and pockets in several places.
 On the inside lining, which is commonly made of moleskin or soft leather, are several metal plates placed in key places (over the heart, kidneys, neck and so on) that